Causal Representation Learning from Multimodal Biomedical Observations: Experiment Results

 \section{Experiment Results}

 To evaluate the efficacy of our proposed method, we conduct extensive experiments on (1) numerical, (2) synthetic and (3) real-world datasets.
-In terms of the \underline{baselines}, we compare our method with: (1) BetaVAE~\citep{higgins2017beta}, which does not consider causal relationships in the latent space.
+In terms of the \underline{baselines}, we compare our method with: (1) BetaVAE~\citep{higgins2017beta}, which does not consider causal relations in the latent space.
 (2) CausalVAE~\citep{yang2020causalvae}, which considers the causally related latent variables with a single modality.
-(3) Multimodal contrastive learning (MCL)~\citep{daunhaweridentifiability}, which recovers the latent factors from multimodality through contrastive learning.
-Throughout the experiments, we consider the following \underline{evaluation metrics}: (1) {Mean Correlation Coefficient} (MCC) measures how well the estimated latent variables match the true ones, with an MCC of 1 indicating perfect identifiability up to permutation and invertible transformations.
-(2) {R2} measures the proportion of variance in the ground truth latent that is explained by the estimated latent, with a value of 1 indicating perfect reconstruction.
-(3) {Structural Hamming Distance} (SHD) quantifies the difference between the estimated and true causal skeletons, where a lower SHD indicates better recovery.
+(3) Multimodal contrastive learning (MCL)~\citep{daunhaweridentifiability}, which recovers the shared latent factors from multiple modalities.
+Throughout the experiments, we consider the following \underline{evaluation metrics}: (1) {Mean Correlation Coefficient} (MCC) measures how well the estimated latent variables match the true ones, with an MCC of 1 indicating perfect identifiability up to component-wise transformations.
+(2) {R2} measures the proportion of variance in the ground truth latent that is explained by the estimated latent, with a value of 1 indicating that all variance is explained.
+(3) {Structural Hamming Distance} (SHD) compares graphs by their adjacency matrices, where a lower SHD indicates stronger similarity between graphs.